-What is a Head of Growth?
+What is a Head of Growth in 2026?
+Role, Salary & When to Hire

 Have you considered hiring a head of growth?
 This relatively new role is in high demand, even within mega-corporations like Uber, Dropbox, and Google.